datatrails/datatrails-python/docs/runner/generic.rst

 Generic Story Runner YAML ...........................................

-Each step has some control values in the 'step' dictionary.
+Each step has some control values in the :code:`step` dictionary.
 Some of these values are required, optional or required for a particular operation.

 Each step follows the same pattern: